EPCCed/archer2-intro-to-lammps/_episodes/03-simulation-setup.md

 pair_modify shift yes
 ```

-Next we set the LJ parameters for the interactions between atom types `1` and `1` (the only we have, there can be more), ε, the maximum depth of the energy well, and σ, the zero-crossing distance for the potential.
+Next we set the LJ parameters for the interactions between atom types `1` and `1` (the only we have, but there can be more), ε, the maximum depth of the energy well, and σ, the zero-crossing distance for the potential.
 Note that these are both relative to the non-shifted potential.

 ```